 When I’m not auditioning or in class, being a volunteer in a variety of LA communities is my way of giving back.
 I love reading to children for events and organizations such as Dia de los Niños Boyle Heights, LA Public Libraries, and The Autumn Festival at The Aquarium of the Pacific.
-In addition, feeding our homeless at US Vets Inglewood and discussing tea customs at Camp Joseph Scott Correctional Facility are only a handful of other efforts in my diversified civic involvement.
+As a member of The American Legion Hollywood Post 43, I’ll be involved with the Girls State Program.

 Even though I get out and about, I’m a little bit of an introvert.
 If you happen to see me around town, please say hello.
 Of course you can always follow me on social media, as well.